 - Approach, surround, or corner a bear: Bears aggressively defend themselves when they feel threatened.
 Be especially cautious around cubs as mother bears are very protective.

 - Run from a bear: They may chase.

 - Throw your backpack or food bag at an approaching bear: This will only encourage bears to approach and “bully” people to get food.
 By teaching a bear to approach humans for food, you are endangering yourself, other campers/residents, and the bears.

 A note on water

-Drinking and cooking water should be boiled for 5 minutes, treated with purifying tablets, or filtered through filtration device to prevent instances of giardia infection.
+Drinking and cooking water should be boiled for 5 minutes, treated with purifying tablets, or filtered through a filtration device to prevent giardia infection instances.

 Contact and Map

 |Windham-Blackhead Range Wilderness|